endowdly/Presentations/FunctionalProgramming101/slides/index.md

 We'll make some coffee using the two different paradigms.
 Our design goal is to make a cup of coffee with two scoops of sugar.

+' Image is mine
+' Example borrowed from Petricek, Real World Functional Programming, 5.
+' Another way to think of this is functional is data-centric ' Imperative is behavior-centric

 ---

-' Most of us drink it, so I thought it'd be a relatable example.
-' Example borrowed from Petricek, _Real World Functional Programming_, 5.
-' Another way to think of this is functional is data-centric ' Imperative is behavior-centric

 ## Object-Oriented Coffee